 - Must Read

 Like most reviews sites, our editorial staff and laboratory testing expenses are partially offset by earning small commissions (at no cost to you) when you purchase something through those links. iMovR, ZipDesk and WorkWhileWalking have mutual ownership interest.
 Learn More

 Let’s start out with some empirical truths

 The likelihood of tapping the warranty policy of your standing desk is inversely proportional to how much you spend on it.
-To cut costs in order to be more price competitive, manufacturers use cheaper components, cheaper and less skilled labor, and often, especially in the case of Asian manufacturers, they skimp on QA testing—or skip it altogether.
+To cut costs in order to be more price competitive, manufacturers use cheaper components, cheaper and less skilled labor, and often, especially in the case of Asian manufacturers, they skimp on quality assurance testing — or skip it altogether.

-Commodity producers will test every tenth unit coming off the line, and only test every unit in a batch if the overall failure rate of the one-tenth sample lot exceeds 8%.
-While this may be rational for their business model as a high-volume manufacturer, for you as a consumer it can turn into a huge hassle to deal with a failed component on something like a standing desk.
+Commodity producers will test every tenth unit coming off the line, and only test every unit in a batch if the overall failure rate of the one-tenth sample lot exceeds eight percent.
+This may be rational for their business model as a high-volume manufacturer, though for the consumer it can turn into a hassle to deal with a failed component on something like a standing desk.
 We’re not talking 3-ounce, $20 earbuds here.

 Labor is the biggest input cost for a manufacturer of a standing desk, and there are only three ways to fundamentally remove labor from the equation:

 - Shift as much of the assembly process to the consumer as possible; such is the case with a bottom-dollar product like the Autonomous SmartDesk 2 that comes with a bag of 48 bolts and screws.
 Or IKEA standing desks that have an infamously high assembly failure rate.

 - Put more money into engineering a better design up front, investing in more tooling, robotic lines and test jigs, to reduce the number of components human hands need to touch.

 - Use more expensive components that are less likely to fail QA steps and thereby reduce re-work hours and waste.